How Soon Do You Get Strep After Exposure? | Quick Facts

 Ignoring strep throat or delaying treatment can lead to serious complications.
 One significant risk is rheumatic fever—a condition that affects the heart and joints and can develop weeks after an untreated infection.

 Another potential complication is post-streptococcal glomerulonephritis, which affects kidney function and may arise after strep throat or skin infections caused by Streptococcus bacteria.
-These complications underscore why understanding how soon do you get strep after exposure is so critical; early intervention can prevent more serious health issues down the line.
+These complications underscore why understanding how soon you get strep after exposure is so critical; early intervention can prevent more serious health issues down the line.

 Prevention Strategies

 Preventing strep throat largely revolves around good hygiene practices.
-Regular handwashing with soap and water is one of the most effective ways to minimize risk—especially before meals and after using the restroom.
+Regular hand-washing with soap and water is one of the most effective ways to minimize risk—especially before meals and after using the restroom.

 Avoiding close contact with infected individuals is also crucial during outbreaks—this means staying home from work or school if someone has been diagnosed with strep throat until they’ve been on antibiotics for at least 24 hours and are feeling better.